laubosslink/courses-practical-work/README.md

 ==============

-You're going to find different practical work that i've done during my school years.
+You're going to find different (not all) practical work that i've done during my school years.

 Some of them are not finished.
 This is due to the limited time that we had to finish them.